SEND Information Report

 - Use Pupil Passports when planning for your child's lessons.

-- Oversee the day to day management of all aspects of the academy which includes the support for children with SEN.
+- Oversee the day to day management of all aspects of the academy which includes the support for children with SEND.

 - Give responsibility to the SENCO and class/subject teachers but is still responsible for ensuring that your child's needs are met.

-- Make sure that the Governing Body is kept up to date about any issues in the academy relating to SEN.
+- Make sure that the Governing Body is kept up to date about any issues in the academy relating to SEND.

 - Make sure that the necessary support is made for any child who attends the academy who has SEN.